Adorimon : Arena of Ancients

 Reviews

-- The game is criticized for being a low-quality Pokemon clone with a consumer-hostile cash shop and microtransactions.
+- The game is criticized for being a low-quality clone of Pokemon, with many mechanics designed to encourage microtransactions.

-- The game suffers from generic gameplay mechanics and lacks sufficient battle options, making it feel repetitive and unoriginal.
+- The game suffers from a lack of content and options, making it feel repetitive and unfulfilling for players.

 - 0 % positive mentions

-The game's graphics have received mixed reviews, with some users criticizing the lackluster 2D visuals and questioning the developer's choice to forgo 3D graphics, while others appreciate the detailed art style reminiscent of Pokémon, enhanced with better textures and shadows.
+The graphics of the game have received mixed reviews, with many users criticizing the lackluster 2D visuals and questioning the developer's choice to forgo 3D graphics, which have been mainstream since the mid-1990s.
+However, some players appreciate the art style, noting that it resembles Pokémon but with more detailed textures and shadows.
+Overall, the visual presentation appears to be a significant point of contention among players.

 “My first impression of Adorimon is its art style: it is somewhat like Pokémon but with more details in texture and shadow.”